seanhung07/Decentralized-Bank/README.md

 # Decentralized-Bank
--A practice from Dapp University
+* A practice from Dapp University
--Using Web3.js, ReactJS, and Solidity
+* Using Web3.js, ReactJS, and Solidity